EUR/usd

 GBP/USD

-The British survived Monday with credit, having managed to hold the important level of 1.6060.
-The pound was at that point when the single currency was rewriting its 4-month lows against the .
-And when the stabilized the became much in demand.
-By now the bulls have driven the pair up to 1.61, but it's too early to announce the defeat of the .
+The British pound survived Monday with credit, having managed to hold the important level of 1.6060.
+The pound was at that point when the single currency was rewriting its 4-month lows against the dollar.
+And when the euro stabilized the sterling became much in demand.
+By now the bulls have driven the pair up to 1.61, but it's too early to announce the defeat of the bears.
 Today we'll see news on the Trade Balance, which may push the market pendulum in either direction.
 Yet we have to consider the employment statistics and Mervyn King's inflation report, which are scheduled for tomorrow.
 While the British pound settled close to the technical support, any definitely good or bad news may give rise to the avalanche of triggered orders, which in its turn will make the movement in the currency much stronger.
 We still have the bear-like caution towards the pound.
 The 3-year highs of the pound against the euro will hardly produce a favourable effect on the trade balance and therefore the industrial production has nothing to count on in the medium term.

 The American Oil has been going down for three weeks in a row.
 And though the sharpest sales were recorded at the first week of May, the fact that so far there hasn't been any significant correction gives rise to concerns over the demand for this commodity.
 Now WTI crude oil for delivery in July costs $95 per barrel.
 On May 1 the barrel was worth about $106, which is 10% more than now.
 At the end of the last week Oil fell below its 200-day moving average which also points to rather dim perspectives for the coming days.